 Can I change between the 3-year and the 4-year versions of a course?

-For EU students, after Brexit, changes from the 3- to the 4-year version of a course may have implications for fees and for the right to reside in the UK - see previsous question for more information.
+For EU students, due to Brexit, there have been changes to fees and the right to reside in the UK from 2021/22.
+Please consult the Immigration Office websites for more information.

 Where can I find lists of modules I would be able to take in the course?